DanielFGray/boil/README.md

     js/lint/react/all
     js/lint/react/react

+---

+Creating a new project is optional, if you omit the `-n` flag then no new dirs will be created and the tasks will be run in the current directory.

 ## More advanced configuration

 Tasks in `~/.config/boiler` don't have to be just single commands, they can be multiple commands, or entire scripts.